sonomaa/CIT-114-NOTESSs/notes02/README.md

 - VPC, IAM, Elastic Beanstalk, Cloudformation

 ### What is IT Infrastructure ?
 - Components required to operate and manage IT systems.
-The compenents include: software (applications, OS), hardware (servers, datacenters, computers...), Networking (internet, firewalls, security) =.
+The compenents include: software (applications, OS), hardware (servers, datacenters, computers...), Networking (internet, firewalls, security).

 ### Total Cost of Ownership:
 -  direct and indirect costs and benefits related to the purchase of any IT component. " The goal is a final figure that will reflect the true purchase price, all things considered."